kiko81/assesment/README.md

 Api may be done with any technology, the only requirement if in Python - FastApi.
 You may use interfaces from the corresponding folder when designing db schema.

 Anyway, the frontend part of the assesment has more value, but only if it works - so without backend it won't go, so don't bother much with the backend, a working one is sufficient, but don't allow duplicates in db.
-Design improvement ot the UI sticking to used bootstrap is very welcome
+Design improvement ot the UI sticking to used bootstrap is very welcome.

 Deliverables - a repo or 2 (for react and backend) with the code to assess and test.
-If any considerations about how to run - please provide how-to
+If any considerations about how to run - please provide how-to, especially on how to build db schema(sql script, migrations), if db not initialized on startup.

 Good luck!